shakes76/PatternFlow/recognition/s4577176-DCGAN/README.md

 ### check-gpu.py

-This module is used to check to whether your enviroment is using GPU or not.
+This module is used to check to whether your environment is using GPU or not.

 ### helper_functions.py